PigeonProtocolConsortium/pigeon-spec/message_format.md

  * Blob multihash: Used to identify arbitrary binary files mentioned in a feed.
 Blob multihashes start with the word `FILE.`, followed by a Base32 hash (SHA256).
  * Message multihash: Used to reference a message in someone's feed.
 Starts with the word `TEXT.` followed by a Base32 SHA256 checksum.
  * User multihash: Used to reference a particular feed.
 Starts with the word `USER.` followed by a base32 encoded ED25519 public key.
  * String: Information shorter than 128 characters can be wrapped in "double quotes" and placed directly into messages.
 Larger strings must be converted to blobs.
+The byte length of a character is determined by the client's chosen text encoding scheme.
+Pigeon has no official text encoding, but UTF-8 is highly encouraged in scenarios where interoperability is important.
+One character always one character, even if it is multi-byte.
+Strings cannot contain whitespace characters (encoding dependent).
+The protocol does not implement character escaping (eg: `"\n"`).
+Please start a discussion on the mailing list if your application requires this feature.
  * None: The word "NONE" is used to indicate the absence of data, similarly to `null` or `nil` seen in some programming languages.

 ### Parts of a Message